 The war years were an extremely difficult time for the Bainbridge business.
-When war was originally declared, part of the shop was requisitioned for the war effort, hardly surprising considering the vast amount of square-footage that the shop occupied.
+When war was originally declared, part of the shop was requisitioned for the war effort.
 The carpet showroom became a Ministry warehouse for the storage of emergency food supplies.

 Difficult wartime conditions

-Upon coming back from the war, Mr George VM Bainbridge, great-grandson of Emerson Muschamp came back from service as a Managing Director.
+Upon returning from the war, Mr George VM Bainbridge, great-grandson of Emerson Muschamp, became a Managing Director.
 He knew that things needed to change in the post-war years, in order to guarantee continued economic security.

 The Partnership enters Newcastle

 Although these were tumultuous years for the city of Newcastle, retailers and the country in general, the John Lewis Partnership chose the war years to extend into Newcastle.
 In 1943, the Partnership acquired the Silk Shop Newcastle, along with a branch in Edinburgh.
 This initial foray into the North East would lay the foundations of Partnership interest in Bainbridge.